 Pierogi are a must – Polish dumplings traditionally filled with potato, cheese and onion, and topped with sour cream.

-Krakow food is meaty, filling and, best of all, cheap (the city clinched four stars for value for money), which is perfect if you want to try another local specialty, vodka.
+Krakow food is meaty, filling and, best of all, cheap (the city clinched five stars for value for money), which is perfect if you want to try another local specialty, vodka.

 Sandy beaches, a charming historic quarter and the futuristic City of Arts and Sciences, Valencia has it all, plus great food.
 Snack your way around its Art Nouveau food market or people watch from a coveted stool at Central Bar; local superchef Ricard Camarena’s most humble eatery.